vim-autoformat/vim-autoformat/README.md

 Plugin 'Chiel92/vim-autoformat'
 ```

-Then restart vim and run `:BundleInstall`.
+Then restart vim and run `:PluginInstall`.
-To update the plugin to the latest version, you can run `:BundleUpdate`.
+To update the plugin to the latest version, you can run `:PluginUpdate`.

 ###Pathogen
 Download the source and extract in your bundle directory.